MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/set-up-viva-pulse-public-preview-for-your-organization.md

 You need to have the Microsoft 365 Global Admin role assigned to you to enable Viva Pulse Public Preview for your organization.
 You need Microsoft Teams deployed for your organization to use Viva Pulse in Microsoft Teams.
 Viva Pulse is also available as a web experience for which users will not need a Microsoft Teams application.

-You also need to execute a script in PowerShell for users in your tenant to receive Teams Activity Feed notifications.
+You also need to execute a script in PowerShell for users in your tenant to receive Teams Activity feed notifications.

 ## Enable Viva Pulse Public Preview